megpatakota/statistical_analysis/presentation.md

 ## Slide 4: Current Churn Landscape

 ### Content
-**Overall Churn Rate:** XX.X%
+**Overall Churn Rate:** 36.35%

 **What This Means:**
-- X in Y customers don't return
+- 1 in 3 customers don't return
-- Represents $XXM in potential lifetime value at risk annually
+- Represents significant lifetime value at risk annually
-- Opportunity for significant improvement
+- Opportunity for meaningful improvement

 ### Visual
+📓 **USE NOTEBOOK CELL 7 OUTPUT:**
-- **Large donut/pie chart** showing Churned (red) vs Retained (green) split
+- Large pie chart showing Churned (36.4%) vs Retained (63.6%)
-- The churn percentage should be prominently displayed in the centre
+- The churn percentage prominently displayed
-- Animated if possible to draw attention
+- Green = Retained, Red = Churned

+**Export:** Screenshot the LEFT pie chart from Cell 7 output

 ### Speaker Notes
 > "Alright, let's look at where we stand.
 This chart shows our current churn situation, and I want you to focus on that red segment.
-That represents XX% of our customers who booked with us and then... disappeared.
+That represents 36% of our customers who booked with us and then... disappeared.
 They didn't come back within six months.
 >
 > Now, let me put that in perspective.
-If we assume an average customer lifetime value of [X], that red segment represents roughly [Y] million pounds in revenue that's walking out the door every year.
+That's more than one in three customers.
+If we assume an average customer lifetime value of [X pounds], that red segment represents roughly [Y] million pounds in revenue that's walking out the door every year.
 Every percentage point we can shave off that churn rate translates directly to retained revenue and customer lifetime value.
 >
 > The encouraging thing is that this isn't random.
 As I'll show you, there are very clear patterns in who churns and why.
 And if there are patterns, there are solutions."